Shaumik-Ashraf/BiosystemsProject/README.md

  See [KEGG here](https://kegg.jp) (Kyoto Encyclopedia of Genes and Genomes)

- This project was in partial completement of BEE3600 - Biological and Cellular Enginerring, Cornell University
+ This project was in partial completement of BEE3600 - Molecular and Cellular Bioenginerring, Cornell University

 ## Dependencies